cgaetan/Handbook-on-Statistics-of-Extremes-Chapter25/README.md

 This is the repository for the code related to the paper

-Gaetan, C., Opitz, T. and Toluemonde, G. (2024+), Statistical modeling of extreme precipitation, In M. de Carvalho, R. Huser, P. Naveau, & B. J. Reich (Eds)
+Gaetan, C., Opitz, T. and Toulemonde, G. (2024+), Statistical modeling of extreme precipitation, In M. de Carvalho, R. Huser, P. Naveau, & B. J. Reich (Eds)
 Handbook on Statistics of Extremes.
 Chapman & Hall / CRC.
 Boca Raton, FL.

 # Data description